vtexdocs/help-center-content/docs/tutorials/en/filtering-data-on-master-data.md

 subcategory: WpbGhubuRZaNZilJSXnqu
 ---

-In Master Data, you can create filters for accesses through API, or for viewing the forms.
-Creating filters facilitates the search and query of data, enabling a greater control on your data.
-Filters must be set up first in the data entity, and subsequently, in the form desired.
-To be set up as a filter, a field should not be of the CEP, Text and File types.
-Also, a good practice is to set up filters with fields that contain just a few options for completion, such as “Categoria,” for example.

-## How to set up a Data Entity filter

-1. In the VTEX Admin, access **Store Settings** > **Storefront** > **Master Data.**
-2. In Master Data, click **Aplications** > **Data structure.**
-2. Access the **Entidade de Dados** tab.
-3. Click on the **editar** button in the entity in which you intend to set up a filter.
-4. The list of fields will be shown.
-5. Click on the gear icon of the field that you intend to set up.
-6. Check the **É filtro **option.**
-7. Click on the **Salvar** button.
-8. In the list of entities, click on the **Publicar** button, with the disk icon.
-9. Wait for the publication and re-indexation of data to view the filter.

-## How to set up the filter in the form

-1. Access the **Master Data** module;
-2. Click on the **Aplicações** tab;
-3. In the application containing the form in which you want to create the filter, click on the gear icon;
-4. The list of forms will be displayed; click on the pencil icon of the form that you intend to edit;
-5. Fill out the **Filtros** field with the internal name of the field that was marked as filter.
-“Internal name” is the first column when creating and editing a data entity; this name cannot be changed.
-To enter more than one value, just separate them by comas, without spaces;
-6. Click on the **Salvar **button.

-## How to use filters

-After creating the filter, you will be able to use it in the form.
-To do so, follow the steps below:

-1. Access the **Master Data** module;
-2. Click on the **Aplicações** tab;
-3. In the desired application, identify the form that you intend to view;
-4. In the desired form, click on the list icon;
-5. The page with the list of records of this form will be shown.
-On one side, you will see the filters set up.
-6. To use the filters, just click on the name of the filter, and on its value.
-7. To check the results of the filter, scroll down the page and click on the **Filtrar **button.
-8. You can use several fields simultaneously as filters, as well as several values in the same field.
-To remove a filter, just click on the **x** icon next to the value.
+In Master Data, you can create filters for API access and viewing forms.
+Filters simplify data search and query, giving you more control over your data.

+To create a filter, you must first configure it on the data entity and then on the desired form, following the steps described in the following sections.

+## Filter requirements

+Follow the recommendations below when setting fields as filters:

+- Do not use fields of the **CEP** (Brazilian postal code system), **Text** and **File** types as filters.
+- Add a field containing a few options as a filter, such as "Category".

+## Configuring filters in the data entity

+Follow the instructions below to set an existing field as a filter in the data entity:

+1. In the VTEX Admin, access **Store Settings** > **Storefront** > **Master Data**.
+2. In Master Data, click the gear icon <i class="fas fa-cog"></i> next to an application.
+3. Click **Data structure**.
+4. Go to the **Data Entities** tab.
+5. Click the edit button <i class="fas fa-edit"></i> on the entity you want to set the filter.

+   You will be redirected to the list of the entity's fields.
+6. Click the gear <i class="fas fa-cog"></i> button in the field you want to set as a filter.
+7. Check the **Is filterable?** option.
+8. Click the `Save` button.
+9. In the list of entities, click the diskette button <i class="fas fa-save"></i> to publish the entity.
+10. Click the reindex button <i class="fas fa-expand-arrows-alt"></i> to index the entity.

+## Configuring filters in the form

+Follow the instructions below to configure filters in the form:

+1. In the VTEX Admin, access **Store Settings** > **Storefront** > **Master Data**.
+2. In the application containing the form where you want to create the filter, click the gear icon <i class="fas fa-cog"></i>.

+   You will be redirected to the list of forms in the app.
+3. Click the edit <i class="fas fa-edit"></i> button on the row of the form you want to edit.
+4. Complete the **Filters** field with the internal name of the designated filter field.
+The internal name corresponds to the initial field value when creating and editing the data entity, and it cannot be changed.
+To input multiple values, separate them with commas, without spaces.
+5. Click the `Save` button.

+## Filtering form records

+After creating the filter, you can use it in the form.
+To do this, follow the steps below:

+1. In the VTEX Admin, go to **Store Settings** > **Storefront** > **Master Data**.
+2. In the desired application, find the form you want to view and click the list icon <i class="fas fa-bars"></i>.

+   You will be redirected to the list of records for this form.
+On the side, you will see the configured filters.
+3. To filter, select the filter's name and value, then click `Filter`.

+   You can filter by multiple fields at once, and use multiple values for a single field.
+To remove a filter, click the `X` next to its value.